gjwgit/azcv/docs/README.md

 We can specify a subject domain within which to analyze an image.
 For example, below we use the landmarks domain to identify the landmark in an image.
-See the separate azlandmark MLHub package for a standalone demonstration and tool.
+See the landmark command for a command line tool to identify the landmark in a local or remote image file.

-For our demonstration we will analyze the following image:
+For our demonstration we will analyze the following image which we will also display momentarily.

 Location: https://images.pexels.com/photos/338515/pexels-photo-338515.jpeg

-Press Enter to continue:

 Close the graphic window using Ctrl-w.

 Press Enter to continue: